tanita8888/TetyanaM-Homework-1/README.md

-I like using Git.
-The more I practice making commits, the better I work in Git.
+I like using Git, since the more I practice, the better I work in Git.